Locations:

 A note from Cleveland Clinic

-A nuchal translucency (NT) scan can help determine how likely it is that your baby has a congenital or genetic condition.
+A nuchal translucency (NT) scan can help determine how likely it is that the fetus has a congenital or genetic condition.
 If you have an irregular result, don’t panic.
 NT tests are screenings, and abnormal tests mean more tests are needed.
 There’s still a chance that you’ll have a healthy baby.
 Talk to your healthcare provider about what your test results mean and what they recommend next.
 It might also help to talk through your options with a genetic counselor and discuss the risks and benefits of further testing.

 Medically Reviewed